redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 // api/src/graphql/contacts.sdl.js

 type Mutation {
-  createContact(input: ContactInput!): Contact
+  createContact(input: CreateContactInput!): Contact
 }
 ```

-The `createContact` mutation will accept a single variable, `input`, that is an object that conforms to what we expect for a `ContactInput`, namely `{ name, email, message }`.
+The `createContact` mutation will accept a single variable, `input`, that is an object that conforms to what we expect for a `CreateContactInput`, namely `{ name, email, message }`.

 That's it for the SDL file, let's define the service that will actually save the data to the database.
 The service includes a default `contacts` function for getting all contacts from the database.
 Let's add our mutation to create a new contact: